Atiwat-R/arab_barometer_data_analysis/README.md

-# arab_barometer_data_analysis
+# Arab Barometer Data Analysis
-A data analysis and visualization project
+A data analysis and visualization project.
+Made using data from Arab Barometer.